Democracy Spring

-The organization began as a coalition of "more than 100 progressive groups" with a common interest in US federal legislation intended to reduce "the influence of money in politics" and "expand and protect voting rights."
+The organization began as a coalition of "more than 100 progressive groups" with a common interest in the enactment in the United States of federal legislation intended to reduce "the influence of money in politics" and "expand and protect voting rights."
 A ten-day non-violent protest march was held in April 2016 from Philadelphia to Washington, DC.
 Its demands included the passage of several bills such as those to improve voter rights and empowerment and require fair elections.
 During the course of the protest, 900 to 1,200 individuals were arrested.